-Hand dermatitis can be caused by frequent exposure to water, cleaning agents and inappropriate glove use.
+Work-related contact dermatitis can be caused by frequent exposure to water, cleaning agents and inappropriate glove use.

-Types of glove fall into two main categories – examination and protective.
-It’s therefore crucial to carry out a risk assessment to decide whether a glove is required, and if so, which type of glove is needed.
+Before carrying out a task it's important to carry out a risk assessment to decide whether a glove is required, and if so, which type of glove is needed.